The Coronavirus emergency in Italy and Rome: what you should know

 As made abundantly clear by the head of the Civil Protection department Angelo Borrelli:

 We can only win this war if our fellow-citizens adopt responsible behaviors, temporarily changing one’s lifestyle.

-That means that until April 13, every shop that is not providing an essential service will be shut down.
-Schools, universities, cinemas, night clubs, theatres and museums as well as restaurants and cafes are closed at this time.
+That means that during the so-called Phase 1, every shop not providing an essential service has been shut down.
+Schools, universities, cinemas, night clubs, theatres and museums as well as restaurants and cafes are still closed at this time.
 Weddings and funerals have been halted.
 Churches are for the most part off-limits.
 See further below for the small list of shops that are allowed to open.

 An unfortunate phenomenon has been observed where undisciplined people are finding excuses to go out.
 As a result some governors in Italy’s various regions have asked for the banning of more activities (think jogging and walking into parks, visiting the cemetery…).
 Prime Minister Giuseppe Conte has granted their request, announcing a stricter lockdown on March 21, along with the shutting down on non-essential production activities, including offices and plants.